Penn & Teller: Fool Us: Critical reception

 Readers of UKGameshows.com named it the second best new game show of 2011 in their "Hall of fame" poll.

 In a November 26, 2019 essay, The New York Times Magazine gave Fool Us its "Letter of Recommendation," calling the show "an island of civility and generosity in our cruel, contentious and otherwise debased times."

+Appearance on the show has become highly prestigious for magicians and more influential in marketing themselves than winning industry awards.